Lugh: Battle of Magh Tuireadh

 Using the magic artefacts the sons of Tuireann have gathered, Lugh leads the Tuatha Dé Danann in the Second Battle of Mag Tuireadh against the Fomorians.
-Prior to the battle Lugh asks each man and woman in his army what art he or she will bring to the fray; he then addressed his army in speech, which elevated each warrior's spirit to that of a king or lord.
+Prior to the battle, Lugh asked each man and woman in his army what art he or she would bring to the fray.
+He then addressed his army in speech, which elevated each warrior's spirit to that of a king or lord.
 Nuada is killed in the battle by Balor.
-Lugh faces Balor, who opens his terrible, poisonous eye that kills all it looks upon, but Lugh shoots a sling-stone that drives his eye out the back of his head, killing Balor and wreaking havoc on the Fomorian army behind.
+Lugh faces Balor, who opens his terrible, poisonous eye that kills all it looks upon, but Lugh shoots a sling -stone that drives his eye out the back of his head, killing Balor and wreaking havoc on the Fomorian army behind.

 After the victory Lugh finds Bres, the half-Fomorian former king of the Tuatha Dé Danann, alone and unprotected on the battlefield, and Bres begs for his life.
 If he is spared, he promises, he will ensure that the cows of Ireland always give milk.
 The Tuatha Dé Danann refuse the offer.
 He then promises four harvests a year, but the Tuatha Dé Danann say one harvest a year suits them.
 But Lugh spares his life on the condition that he teach the Tuatha Dé Danann how and when to plough, sow, and reap.

 Later life and death

-Lugh instituted an event similar to the Olympic games called the Assembly of Talti which finished on Lughnasadh (1 August) in memory of his foster-mother, Tailtiu, at the town that bears her name (now Teltown, County Meath).
+Lugh instituted an event similar to the Olympic Games called the Assembly of Talti which finished on Lughnasadh (1 August) in memory of his foster mother, Tailtiu, at the town that bears her name, now Teltown, County Meath.
 He likewise instituted Lughnasadh fairs in the areas of Carman and Naas in honour of Carman and Nás, the eponymous tutelary goddesses of these two regions.
 Horse races and displays of martial arts were important activities at all three fairs.
-However, Lughnasadh itself is a celebration of Lugh's triumph over the spirits of the Otherworld who had tried to keep the harvest for themselves.
+Lughnasadh is a celebration of Lugh's triumph over the spirits of the Otherworld who had tried to keep the harvest for themselves.
 It survived long into Christian times and is still celebrated under a variety of names.
 Lúnasa is now the Irish name for the month of August.

 According to a poem of the dindsenchas, Lugh was responsible for the death of Bres.
 He made 300 wooden cows and filled them with a bitter, poisonous red liquid which was then "milked" into pails and offered to Bres to drink.
 Bres, who was under an obligation not to refuse hospitality, drank it down without flinching, and it killed him.

 Lugh is said to have invented the board game fidchell.

 One of his wives, Buach, had an affair with Cermait, son of the Dagda.
 Lugh killed him in revenge, but Cermait's sons, Mac Cuill, Mac Cecht, and Mac Gréine, killed Lugh in return, spearing him through the foot then drowning him in Loch Lugborta in County Westmeath He had ruled for forty years.
 Cermait was later revived by his father, the Dagda, who used the smooth or healing end of his staff to bring Cermait back to life.